A new Electronic Patient Record (EPR)

 An EPR is a digital platform that brings your patient information, including your medical history, treatments and medications relevant to your care provided by our Trust - together in one place.
 Lorenzo is our current EPR and was introduced in May 2015.
 It helped us transform how we work as a Trust by digitising our paper-based records to make them more accessible and secure.

+In partnership with TPP, and with collaboration from staff, service users, and carers, we have started work to tailor the system to meet the needs of those in our care and plan to go live in Spring 2027.
 This is a significant change programme that we are dedicated to getting right as it will ultimately enable us to deliver safer, kinder and better care.

 Timeline: